 - keeping weight, cholesterol and blood pressure in check

 Interventions and support for people with alcohol related brain damage

 If the excessive consumption of alcohol is stopped and vitamin B1 levels increase, about 25% of cases recover completely, 50% of the cases show a partial recovery with some degree of damage (but this tends to remain static) and 25% of the cases diagnosed progress with damage to the brain and nervous system and may need long term care eventually.

 People who are drinking excessively should have a gradual withdrawal of alcohol as suddenly stopping or rapidly reducing the intake may lead to: tremors, delirium, sweating, hallucinations, depression, anxiety and insomnia.

-The person who is drinking alcohol to excess should see their GP for assessment of the issue and for referral for treatments and services available to treat the alcohol misuse.
+The person who is drinking alcohol to excess should see their GP for an assessment of the issue and for referral for treatments and services available to treat the alcohol misuse.
 The GP may refer the person for managed withdrawal of alcohol, counselling and prescribe medication to stop the withdrawal symptoms and reduce the urge to drink alcohol.
 They may also advise that the person attend a local self-help group.
-In addition if the GP suspects that there may be cognitive damage they may refer the person for an assessment of the cognitive damage and for ongoing support if needed.
+In addition, if the GP suspects that there may be cognitive damage they may refer the person for an assessment of the cognitive damage and for ongoing support if needed.